Today my oldest school-age daughter returned to school, and that means summer is officially over.

 Lastly, since it's back to school today, I would be remiss if I didn't acknowledge Amazon for helping us get our school supplies in order, in addition to everything else we've ordered via Prime throughout the summer – particularly for newborn baby needs.

 It's been a good summer with the people I love, facilitated by the technologies that have changed our lives.
-To keep America as the world's preeminent innovator and job creator in the twenty-first century economy, we need the right policies in place.
+To keep America as the world's preeminent innovator and job creator in the twenty-first century economy, we need.
 That's what TechNet will continue to fight for this fall.